A Deep Learning Framework for Two-Dimensional, Multi-Frequency Propagation Factor Estimation: Experiments

-Despite evaluation metrics performing better for X-band-only training, dual-frequency-trained experiments yield similar patterns within the refractive domains (Figure \ref{domainFrequencyComp}), and similar average evaluation metric values for each individual frequency in dual-frequency experiments (Table \ref{ind_avgs}) compared to single-frequency-trained experiments.
+Despite evaluation metrics performing better for X-band-only training, dual-frequency-trained experiments yield similar patterns within the $F$/$F_{dB}$ domains (Figure \ref{domainFrequencyComp}), and similar average evaluation metric values for each individual frequency in dual-frequency experiments (Table \ref{ind_avgs}) compared to single-frequency-trained experiments.
 Thus, this DNN framework is able to account for two frequencies.

 To further investigate RefractNet's performance, predictions of $F$ versus $F_{dB}$ domains are evaluated.
 RefractNet generally performed better when predicting $F$ as shown by average MSEs and FIDs.
-This difference likely arises from the logarithmic conversion from $F$ to $F_{dB}$ (Equation \ref{eqn:conv}), which amplifies the influence of refractive structures present in the refractive domains, especially at longer ranges (Figure \ref{BadEx}), during training.
+This difference likely arises from the logarithmic conversion from $F$ to $F_{dB}$ (Equation \ref{eqn:conv}), which amplifies the influence of refractive structures present in the refractive domains (as evidenced by the larger average SSIM values), especially at longer ranges (Figure \ref{BadEx}), during training.
 This suggests DNNs should be trained to estimate $F$, with subsequent calculation of desired gain or attenuation variables (e.g., $F_{dB}$, $P_L$) derived from the predicted $F$ values.

 To explore this suggestion, RefractNet's predicted $F$ domain images from Experiment 1 (i.e., trained on $F$) are converted to $F_{dB}$ (Equation \ref{eqn:conv}), and compared to TEMPER's $F_{dB}$ domain images using the evaluation metrics.
 These evaluation metrics are compared to Experiment 4 (Figure \ref{FComp}), which was trained on $F_{dB}$ and compared RefractNet's predicted $F_{dB}$ domain images to TEMPER's $F_{dB}$ images.
-Results show images of $F_{dB}$ converted from RefractNet-generated $F$ generally have more structural similarity to TEMPER's predicted $F_{dB}$ domain images than Experiment 4 but greater errors in estimated values (Figure \ref{FComp2}).
+Results show images of $F_{dB}$ converted from RefractNet-generated $F$ generally have greater structural similarity to TEMPER's predicted $F_{dB}$ domain images than Experiment 4 but greater errors in estimated values (Figure \ref{FComp2}).

 Comparing the performance of all S-Band experiments, higher-altitude experiments consistently outperformed lower-altitude.
 This finding aligns with expectations, as higher-altitude scenarios contain more data points within the radar horizon and fully resolve patterns of constructive interference that occur over 30 m (Figure \ref{F300}).
 Conversely, lower altitude scenarios contain more pixels outside of the radar horizon and don't fully resolve propagation structures occurring over 30 m (Figure \ref{BadEx}).
 Therefore, future studies developing DNNs for radar applications aimed at identifying specific propagation features should carefully consider over what altitudes and ranges to evaluate and potentially even exclude data points within the radar horizon to enhance model training and accuracy.